Gold 96FM: History

-In January 2026, 96FM will be rebranded as Gold 96FM.
+In January 2026, 96FM was rebranded as Gold 96FM.

 Transmission

 96FM transmits on 96.1 MHz across Perth and surrounding areas.
 It currently transmits on the Perth Radio Services tower adjacent to the Channel 7 tower in Television Road, Bickley.
 Its ERP is 40KW omnidirectional, which is the standard of the commercial FM stations in Perth.
 As well as covering Perth, 96FM can be heard as far north as New Norcia, south to Waroona and east to Northam.
 The studio is located at 169 Hay Street, Perth.

 From 1980 until 1983 the station was based in Terrace Road, East Perth moving to 111 Wellington Street, Perth until 1988.

 Originally when the station first went to air in 1980 the transmitter facilities were shared with the STW9 tower.
 However the advent of mobile phone networks, problems associated with site crowding plus the impending launch of 6PM and 6KY onto FM led to the establishment of the Perth FM radio group site.

-The program is fed over a microwave link from East Perth to Bickley.
-Each of the FM stations on the site has an STL collection dish.
-The feed is picked up, decoded, and then fed into an exciter.
+The program is fed via multiple paths over microwave links and fibre connections from East Perth to Bickley.
+Each of the FM stations on the site have their own connections back to their station studio buildings.
+The feed is received, decoded, processed and then fed into an exciter.
 At this point the 19 kHz sub audio pilot tone is injected.
 This enables FM receivers to show the 'FM Stereo' light as 'on'.
-Then after leaving the rack in the hut, the signal is fed into a combiner.
-In this way the transmission facilities are shared at the tower and the antenna array.

-As a standby measure the stations can feed programs over a 128k/bit ISDN link using a broadcast codec.
-However data charges on ISDN make this uneconomic to do full-time.
+The signal is then fed into a combiner, then to a primary or standby antenna array up the tower.

-Gold96FM is also available on DAB+ Digital Radio in Perth.
+Gold96FM is also available on DAB+ Digital Radio in Perth which broadcasts from the nearby TX Australia site in Carmel (255 Welshpool Road East, Carmel) along with all other DAB stations in Perth.
+There are additional retransmission services in the Perth CBD and Mindarie.